apcamargo/genomad/README.md

 - `evalue`: E-value of the alignment between the protein encoded by the gene and the best matching geNomad marker.
 - `bitscore`: Bitscore of the alignment between the protein encoded by the gene and the best matching geNomad marker.
 - `uscg`: Whether the marker assigned to this gene corresponds to a universal single copy gene (UCSG).
 These genes are expected to be found in chromosomes and are rare in plasmids and viruses.
 Can be 1 (gene is USCG) or 0 (gene is not USCG).
+- `plasmid_hallmark`: Whether the marker assigned to this gene represents a plasmid hallmark.
+- `virus_hallmark`: Whether the marker assigned to this gene represents a virus hallmark.
 - `taxid`: Taxonomic identifier of the marker assigned to this gene (you can ignore this as it is meant to be used internally by geNomad).
 - `taxname`: Name of the taxon associated with the assigned geNomad marker.
 In this example, we can see that the annotated proteins are all characteristic of *Caudoviricetes* (which is why the provirus was assigned to this class).
+- `annotation_conjscan`: If the marker that matched the gene matches a conjugation-related gene (as defined in [CONJscan](https://link.springer.com/protocol/10.1007/978-1-4939-9877-7_19)) this field will show which CONJscan acession was assigned to the marker.
 - `annotation_accessions`: Some of the geNomad markers are functionally annotated.
 This column tells you which entries in Pfam, TIGRFAM, COG, and KEGG were assigned to the marker.
 - `annotation_description`: A text describing the function assigned to the marker.